ModelEarth/community/README.md

 [Starter samples](samples/) and [datasets](https://github.com/modelearth/community) for integration with the [US Environmentally-Extended Input-Output (USEEIO) API](https://github.com/usepa/useeio_api/wiki/Use-the-API).

-[Include your data](samples/feed) - Post your available materials inventory and publish wishlists to share your needs.
+[Include your data](samples/feed) - Publish your material inventory and maintain a wishlist to share your needs.

 ### Schedule